 Caregivers are always welcome at the center.
-You are invited and encouraged to drop in at the center anytime.
+You are invited and encouraged to drop in at the center anytime (please pre plan with the director).
 Teachers are not available to talk with you during class time but will be glad to discuss any questions by phone or email.
 You may wish to accompany us on a field trip or maybe you have a special job, talent, or skill you wish to share with us.
 Please contact the director.